Table of Contents[Hide][Show]

 This is the lesser known cousin of Starved Rock.
 Located just a few miles south, Matthiessen has similar geology and terrific hiking trails.
 But it’s a don’t-miss spot if you’re visiting the area in mid to late July.
 That’s when the sunflower fields are in full bloom.

 OK, Chicago snob here.
 I grew up making fun of Rockford.
-Until I visited when my kids were 8 and 10.
+That ended once I visited when my kids were 8 and 10.
 I had to pry them out of the Discovery Center Museum!
 Mostly indoor, it has multiple levels full of hands-on learning fun.
 But I did pry them away so my dinosaur-loving family could head to the Burpee Museum of Natural History to meet Jane, the juvenile T-rex.
 We spent so much time there we never made it to the Rockford Art Museum.

-If you’re looking for outdoorsy things to do in Rockford, head to the The Anderson Japanese Gardens.
+If you’re looking for outdoorsy things to do in Rockford in the summer, head to the The Anderson Japanese Gardens.
 While it might seem a little odd to find a Japanese garden in the heart of the Midwest, this superbly zen spot comes courtesy of a Rockford businessman.
 Inspired by a visit to a Japanese Garden in Portland, Oregon, John Anderson decided to transform his swampy backyard along Rockford’s Spring Creek into a peaceful, Japanese-style landscape.
 For a more tropical experience, try Nicholas Conservatory and Gardens.

 Chicago Botanic Garden